itdxer/blog.itdxer.com/_posts/2019-11-24-expected-value-of-the-unusual-game-of-darts.md

 Let's consider two extrem cases.
 There is only one way of getting circle that has the same radius as the original after two throws.
-It can happen only if we hit origin two times in the row.
+It can happen only if we hit the origin two times in a row.
 The other extrem cases is that we get circle with radius 0 which can happen only when we hit edge of a circle.
-There are way more possibilities of getting circle with radius equal to zero, since each possible circle produced after the first throw be used to generate a new circle with a radius equal to zero.
+There are way more possibilities of getting circle with radius equal to zero, since each possible circle produced after the first throw could be used to generate a new circle with a radius equal to zero.
 There are definitely more cases for the second extrem compare to the first one which means that distribution of the areas is no longer uniformal.

 Let's consider another case.
-What is the probability of getting a circle after a second throw with the half the area of the original circle.
-We know that this number has to be greater than for area equal to \\(r^2\\) and less than for the area equal to 0, since if after the first throw we get circle with area \\(0.2 r^2\\) that we cannot get circle with area \\(0.5 r^2\\) after the second throw.
+What is the probability of getting a circle after the second throw with half the area of the original circle.
+We know that this number has to be greater than for area equal to \\(\pi \, r^2\\) and less than for the area equal to 0, since after the first throw we get circle with area
+\\(0.2 \, \pi \, r^2\\) than we cannot get a circle with the area \\(0.5 \, \pi
+\, r^2\\) after the second throw.
 The image below shows with a red color all of the points within a green circle that will not be able to produce new circle with radius greater than half of the original circle.
-Even if we will be able to hit the green area of the circle in the first throw our changes of getting circle with area \\(0.5 \pi r^2\\) will be lower when generated point is closer to the origin.
+Even if we will be able to hit the green area of the circle in the first throw our chances of getting a circle with the area \\(0.5 \, \pi \, r^2\\) will be lower when generated point is closer to the origin.